No longer does transport operate in ‘silos’ – but it’s all linked with the big four themes of the future:

 Disruptors can take many forms, from new firms and ways of working – such as in the taxi market – to the growth of online shopping and its impact on transport, to data and system security.
 Something’s that is new and changes the way things work is a disruptor, but despite the negative connotations of the word, it can also be a force for good.

-The annual ITT Hub event - being launched in May 2020 at Farnborough, Hampshire, UK - connects all these themes, across all road-based modes.
+The annual ITT Hub event at Farnborough International Exhibition and Conference Centre, Hampshire, UK – connects all these themes, across all road-based modes.

 With a high-level conference and exhibition, it will bring all these aspects together under one roof.